-The future of global development: Approaches and partnerships for a new reality Institutions & Political Economy Mark Suzman Vera Songwe Mark Green Gyude Moore Carbon offsets are broken.
+China's economy: 150 years of growth in 10 minutes Institutions & Political Economy Hanwei Huang The future of global development: Approaches and partnerships for a new reality Institutions & Political Economy Mark Suzman Vera Songwe Mark Green W. Gyude Moore Carbon offsets are broken.
 Economists know how to fix them.
-Energy & Environment Rohini Pande Daniel Xu Special Economic Zones: Why they succeed in some countries – and fail in others Macroeconomics & Growth Tevin Tafese Alexander Rothenberg Free school meals: The world’s biggest social programme Education Biniam Bedasso Fabio Sánchez VoxDev VideosIn our videos, we are joined by leading economists to discuss the impacts of key economic policies.
+Energy & Environment Rohini Pande Daniel Xu Special Economic Zones: Why they succeed in some countries – and fail in others Macroeconomics & Growth Tevin Tafese Alexander Rothenberg VoxDev VideosIn our videos, we are joined by leading economists to discuss the impacts of key economic policies.
 Our New Video Series!
 Economics Unpacked In our new series, Economics Unpacked, we speak to experts about the economics behind policies that affect millions of people around the world.
-Watch Episode 1 on Conditional Cash Transfers All video Page 6 out of 13 Helping young Ethiopians find jobs What are the barriers that hinder young people from getting jobs in Ethiopia and how can they be overcome?
+Watch Episode 6 on China's Economy: 150 Years in 10 Minutes All video Page 6 out of 14 The future of development How can policymakers adapt to a changing world of development and an uncertain future?
+Macroeconomics & Growth Pinelopi Goldberg Published 10.04.19 Helping young Ethiopians find jobs What are the barriers that hinder young people from getting jobs in Ethiopia and how can they be overcome?
 Labour Markets Girum Abebe Published 20.03.19 RCTs: Why scale matters How does scaling up randomised controlled trials make them more effective?
 Methods & Measurement Paul Niehaus Published 13.03.19 Is China a meritocracy?
 Do government officials in China get promoted based on economic performance?
 Institutions & Political Economy Yang Yao Published 06.03.19 Mainstream development economics is failing The former World Bank Chief Economist explains why developing countries should pursue growth based on their unique comparative advantages Macroeconomics & Growth Justin Lin Published 27.02.19 Does China’s bureaucracy work?
-Analysing the pattern of promotions provides illuminating evidence on current levels of corruption in Chinese bureaucracy Institutions & Political Economy Peter Lorentzen Published 20.02.19 The republic of beliefs The power of law comes through its ability to help people build up expectations about one another’s behaviour Institutions & Political Economy Kaushik Basu Published 13.02.19 Making moves matter Evidence from Pakistan shows that governments can use the postings of bureaucrats to improve their performance Public Economics Benjamin Olken Published 06.02.19 The spacial structure of cities in developing countries Ed Glaeser outlines key urban policy challenges in developing countries and the research needed to address them Migration & Urbanisation Edward Glaeser Published 30.01.19 Do job training programmes work?
-The design and incentives of work programmes need to be aligned with the skills demanded by participating firms and the labour market at large Labour Markets Orazio Attanasio Published 16.01.19 Previous page ‹‹ Page 2 Page 3 Page 4 Page 5 Current page 6 Page 7 Page 8 Page 9 Page 10 Next page ››
+Analysing the pattern of promotions provides illuminating evidence on current levels of corruption in Chinese bureaucracy Institutions & Political Economy Peter Lorentzen Published 20.02.19 The republic of beliefs The power of law comes through its ability to help people build up expectations about one another’s behaviour Institutions & Political Economy Kaushik Basu Published 13.02.19 Making moves matter Evidence from Pakistan shows that governments can use the postings of bureaucrats to improve their performance Public Economics Benjamin Olken Published 06.02.19 The spacial structure of cities in developing countries Ed Glaeser outlines key urban policy challenges in developing countries and the research needed to address them Migration & Urbanisation Edward Glaeser Published 30.01.19 Previous page ‹‹ Page 2 Page 3 Page 4 Page 5 Current page 6 Page 7 Page 8 Page 9 Page 10 Next page ››

 Helping young Ethiopians find jobs What are the barriers that hinder young people from getting jobs in Ethiopia and how can they be overcome?
 Labour Markets Girum Abebe Published 20.03.19